ProactiveProgrammers/temperature-conversion-starter/README.md

   - `poetry run converter --from-unit Fahrenheit --to-unit Celsius --temperature 71.6`
   - Please note that the program will not work unless you add the required source code
 - Confirm that the program is producing the expected output
+- Please frequently commit to your GitHub repository
+- When you commit to your GitHub repository please use descriptive commit messages
+- Make sure that you delete all of the `TODO` markers and revise or remove all written prompts
 - Use a `docker run` command for your operating system to run GatorGrader
 - Provide all of the required responses in the `writing/reflection.md` file